songlinxu/Eyerofeedback/readme.md

-# Tactile Bodily Gaze Mapping Could Regulate Human Attention
+# Oculomotor trajectory mapping on body as an effective intervention to enhance attention

-This code is used to replicate the results, analysis and figures in the paper named "Tactile Bodily Gaze Mapping Could Regulate Human Attention".
-For arXiv version of this paper, see here.
+This code is used to replicate the results, analysis and figures in the paper named "Oculomotor trajectory mapping on body as an effective intervention to enhance attention".

 ## File Structure